britram/rains-prototype/draft-trammell-rains-protocol.md

   within a given zone in a given context.
 The signature on a Zone can be used to prove both the existence of an association between a subject name and an object of a given type, as well as the absence of such an association.
 Zones are described in detail in {{zones}}.
+If signed, the assertions within a Zone can also be treated as Singular Assertions; in this case they inherit zone and context information from the containing zone.
-- Shards contain Assertions for every object associated with every subject name in a given lexicographic range of subject names within a given zone in a given context.
+- Shards contain Singular Assertions for every object associated with every subject name in a given lexicographic range of subject names within a given zone in a given context.
 The signature on a Shard can be used to prove the nonexistance of an object of a given type for a name within its range.
 Shards are described in detail in {{shards}}.
+If signed, the assertions within a Shard can also be treated as Singular Assertions; in this case they inherit zone and context information from the containing shard.
 - P-Shards (or Probabalistic Shards) contain a data structure that can be used to demonstrate, within predictable bounds of false-negative probability, the non-existence of an object of a given type for a name within a lexicographic